-Through field observations, it was observed that solid waste such as trash and debris is abundant alongside roadways and at dumpster sites around waste bins.
-This is most often caused by improper household waste disposal (Figure 40).
+Through field observations, it was observed that solid waste such as trash and debris is abundant alongside roadways, within stormwater infrastructure and at dumpster sites around waste bins.
+This is most often caused by improper household waste disposal (Figure 41).
 Signs directing the proper disposal of waste are abundant throughout the island but are often ignored.
 Dumpster sites often overflow with waste, leading to a significant amount of garbage accumulating adjacent to the dumpsters.